bdjohnson529/codechalet.com/_docs/algorithms/sort/heap-sort.md

     return input_array
 ```

-Previously, we found that heapify has a worst-case execution time of $$ O(\log n) $$.
-The heap build algorithm will make $$ n/2 $$ calls to heapify, so the time complexity of heap build is
+Starting with the $$ A[n/2] $$ element, we will call heapify $$ n/2 $$ times.
+Therefore, the upper bound on the execution time of heap build is the product of $$ n/2 $$ and the execution time of `heapify`.

 $$
-T(n) = O(\frac{n}{2} \log n)
+T(n) \leq O(\frac{n}{2} \log n)
 $$

-A tighter bound can be constructed on heap build, and it can be shown that the worst case execution time of heap build is
+In most contexts we can neglect the constant factor and simplify.

 $$
-T(n) = O(n)
+T(n) \leq O(n \log n)
 $$

+Using some clever math, we can further simplify the upper bound.

+$$
+T(n) \leq O(n)
+$$

 ## Heap Sort
 Heaps can be used to generate sorted arrays.
 After all, we are still building a sorting algorithm!
 In a heap, the maximum element will be stored at the root node.
 The first element of the heap will become the last element of the sorted array, if the array is sorted in ascending order.

 If we remove the first element of the heap, we need to replace it with another element.
 What if we replaced it with the last element of the heap, so that we swapped the first and last elements of the heap?
-The root node of the heap would violate the heap property, but both of the child trees would still be heaps.
-Therefore, we only need to call heapify to restore the heap!
+The root node of the heap would violate the heap property, but all other nodes would be heap-like.
+Therefore, we only need to call heapify to float the out-of-place element down the heap!

-In this manner we can reduce the size of the heap by removing the first element, call heapify to restore the heap, and rinse and repeat.
-Notice that this algorithm sorts in place - the values it stores in memory do not depend on the size of the heap.
+In this manner we can reduce the size of the heap by replacing the first element, reducing the size of the heap, and calling heapify to restore the heap.
+Ater $$ (n-1) $$ iterations, we will reduce the size of the heap to 0.

 ```python
 def heap_sort(input_array: list) -> list: